 Dr. Jon M. Nese is the Associate Head for Undergraduate Programs and and on-air meteorologist in the Department of Meteorology and Atmospheric Science at Penn State, where he teaches a variety of undergraduate courses, including Introduction to Weather Analysis and Synoptic Meteorology Laboratory.
 He also writes and produces Emmy award-winning informational features for Penn State's fifteen-minute weather magazine show, Weather World.
 Prior to joining the Penn State faculty, Dr. Nese was an on-air Storm Analyst at The Weather Channel from 2002 to 2005.
 He previously served as Chief Meteorologist at the Franklin Institute Science Museum in Philadelphia, where he co-authored The Philadelphia Area Weather Book, which was honored with the 2005 Louis J. Battan Author's Award from the American Meteorological Society.

 - Internal Search Engine (under Resources on your left)

-- Printer-friendly pages...simply click on one of the links (screen capture) in the upper-right corner of each page
+- Printer-friendly pages...simply click on the Print link in the upper-right corner of each page

 - Laboratory Exercises